MosElAgab/simple-flask-smorest-rest-api/README.md

 ![Python](https://img.shields.io/badge/python-3.11-blue.svg)
 ![Last Commit](https://img.shields.io/github/last-commit/MosElAgab/simple-flask-smorest-rest-api)

 This is a portfolio project I built to learn and demonstrate real-world skills in backend development, containerization, infrastructure automation, and CI/CD pipelines.
-It’s a production-like REST API developed with Flask, built with test-driven development (TDD) using Pytest, containerized using Docker, deployed on AWS EC2 via Terraform, and integrated with a full CI/CD pipeline using GitHub Actions.
+It’s a production-like REST API developed with Flask, following test-driven development (TDD) using Pytest, containerized using Docker, deployed on AWS EC2 via Terraform, and integrated with a full CI/CD pipeline using GitHub Actions.

 ---

 ## Features
-- CRUD API for Items, Stores, and Tags
+- User registration and login
 - JWT Authentication (with admin role support and token revocation)
-- User registration and login
+- CRUD API for Items, Stores, and Tags
 - Unit and integration testing with Pytest
 - Docker & Docker Compose
 - PostgreSQL container with persistent volumes
 - Deployed on AWS EC2 using Terraform (infrastructure as code)
 - Makefile with targets to automate testing, development and deployment tasks
-- CI/CD pipelines using GitHub Actions for automated testing and deployment
+- CI/CD pipelines via GitHub Actions for automated testing and deployment

 ---